-The Navy has initiated consultation with the Washington State Historic Preservation Officer.
-The Navy invited the Suquamish Tribe of the Port Madison Reservation to initiate government-to-government consultation to address any concerns about the Proposed Action.
-A Coastal Consistency Determination was prepared in accordance with the Coastal Zone Management Act and submitted to the Washington Department of Ecology.
-Correspondence with agencies and the Suquamish Tribe will be included in the Final EA.
+The Navy consulted with the Washington State Historic Preservation Officer (Appendix B).
+The Navy invited the Suquamish Tribe of the Port Madison Reservation (Suquamish Tribe) to initiate government-to-government consultation to address any concerns about the Proposed Action (Appendix B).
+A Coastal Consistency Determination was prepared in accordance with the Coastal Zone Management Act and submitted to the Washington Department of Ecology (Appendix C).